-A ghostwriter is a writer who is paid to write for someone else under that person's name.
-It is most commonly associated with publishing a book, but today it is also widely used in public relations, corporate communications, social media, and many other industries and fields that are producing greater and greater amounts of written content.
+A ghostwriter is paid to write for someone else under that person's name.
+It is most commonly associated with publishing a book, but today it is also widely used in public relations, corporate communications, social media, and many other industries and fields that are producing greater and greater amounts of written or spoken content.

-- Ghostwriters for Speeches: In addition to books, ghostwriters are most often hired as speechwriters.
-Every President in U.S. history has had a speechwriter at their disposal.
-Members of Congress and CEOs have also long-used professional speechwriters to help them find the right words to win votes and build brands.
-Now, with the growing popularity of TEDx-style conferences and the media platform they provide, more and more executives are joining the fold.
+- Speeches: In addition to books, ghostwriters are most often hired as speechwriters.
+Every President in U.S. history has had a speechwriter—in fact, often a team of them—at his disposal.
+Members of Congress and CEOs have also long used professional speechwriters to help them find the right words to win votes and build businesses.
+Now, with the growing popularity of TED-style conferences and the media platform they provide, more and more executives are joining the fold.
 Increasingly, businessmen and businesswomen want to be seen as thought leaders.
 So, they're turning to wordsmiths to craft the perfect messages for them.

-- Ghostwriting Communications for Corporations: In this era of specialization, large and small companies alike are turning to experienced writers to craft their corporate communications.
-Ghostwriters are hired for annual reports, white papers, newsletters, website content, and corporate histories.
+- Corporate Communications: In this era of specialization, large and small companies alike are turning to experienced writers to craft their annual reports, quarterly statements, white papers, newsletters, website content, and corporate histories.

-- Ghostwriting Social and Digital Media Content: Social media and a rich online presence have become essential for the leaders of corporations, small businesses, and non-profits—as well as celebrities.
+- Social and Digital Media Content: An active online and social media presence have become essential for the leaders of corporations, small businesses, and non-profits, as well as celebrities.
 The people behind these brands don’t have the time to constantly update their Twitter, Facebook, Instagram, and website blog feeds, so they typically employ a digitally savvy ghostwriter to curate accounts and provide content.

-When it comes to books, most ghostwriters don’t receive any recognition beyond a thank you in the acknowledgments section.
+When it comes to books, most ghostwriters don’t receive any recognition beyond a "thank you" in the acknowledgments section.
 In many cases, they are asked to sign nondisclosure and/or confidentially agreements, especially for high-profile projects.
-Some ghosts, though, are publicly credited on the cover as a co-writer (either with an “and” or “with” after the author's name).
+Some ghosts, though, do get publicly credited on the cover as a co-writer (either with an “and” or “with” after the author's name).
 When it comes to speeches and other kinds of content, ghostwriters are truly invisible and are never acknowledged.

-The cost of hiring a ghostwriter varies greatly depending on the project, the caliber of the writer, the complexity of the subject matter, the budget, and more.
-When you hire a writer, you’re paying for their skill, experience, and time.
+When you hire a ghostwriter, you’re paying for his skill, experience, and time.
+The cost varies greatly depending on the project, the caliber of the writer, the complexity of the subject matter, the budget, and more.
 Someone who has won a Pulitzer Prize or worked as a White House speechwriter is going to command a higher rate than a recent college graduate.
-Writing a book from scratch involves more of a writer’s time, and therefore cost more, than fleshing out a short e-book that's partially written.
+Writing a book from scratch involves more of a writer’s time, and therefore costs more, than fleshing out a short e-book or polishing a partially written manuscript.

 A client who’s looking to have a full-length book written can expect to pay anywhere from $20,000 to $200,000—and up.
 A short e-book could cost anywhere from $2,000 to $12,000.